joaojcorreia/Calculate-pi/README.md

 ---
 ## Logic behind the calculation

-All the presented algorithms are interactive processes, that increase the precision, and the number of decimal spaces, the more loops the calculation is run.
+All the presented algorithms are interactive processes, that increase the precision and the number of decimal spaces, the more loops the calculation is run.

 The algorithms have been setup in a away that the **while loop** ends once further interactions do not change the final number (for the number of decimal spaces selected).